Common Wood Floor Finishes and Considerations

-When installing wood floors, builders, installers and DIYers need to consider that wood finishes also contain moisture.
-In this case, “moisture content” (MC) takes the forms of oil, water, or urethane.
-Installing wood floors with healthy and durable finishes means understanding the moisture interactions between both the floor and the finish.
+When installing wood floors, builders, installers and DIYers need to consider the different wood finishes that were previously installed or are going to be installed.
+Flooring finishes are usually oil, water, alcohol, or urethane based.
+Installing wood floors with healthy and durable finishes also means understanding the moisture interactions between both the floor and the finish.

 Types of Wood Finishes